AnonymousRand/sse_implementations/README.md

 - [Conan 2](https://docs.conan.io/2/installation.html)
 - A C++ compiler that supports C++20 (ideally g++ version 10 or above; e.g. for `apt`, install with `apt install g++-10`)

-Only tested on Linux systems.
+Only tested on Ubuntu.
 To run on Windows, don't. (ok, fine, WSL works :p)

 # Running